 If they’re missing important deadlines and it’s causing you grief in your business, you’ve talked about it and nothing seems to be changing, then it’s probably time to move on and be firm in your decision.

 3. No, it’s not okay.

-Remember, how you respond will set the precedent for your team members.
-So if somebody misses a deadline or doesn’t show up on time, or whatever the situation, don’t say, “Oh, that’s okay.”
+Remember, how you respond will set the precedent for your virtual assistant.
+So if she misses a deadline or doesn’t show up on time, or whatever the situation, don’t say, “Oh, that’s okay.”

 It’s not okay.
 It’s like a knee-jerk reaction to make the other person feel better by saying “That’s okay.”

 Don’t say that.
 Instead, say, “Tell me what happened.”

 Give them an opportunity to explain themselves and then you can say, “Well, I can understand that situation.
 I’m sure it won’t happen again.”